Staatsoper Stuttgart: Klaus Zehelein era (1991–2006)

 During the era of Opera Intendant Klaus Zehelein, the company has won the Opera House of the Year award by the German magazine Opernwelt more often than any other company: in 1994 (the inaugural award), 1998, 1999, 2000, 2002 and in 2006.
-Pamela Rosenberg was co-opera Intendant between 1991 and 2000, with Eytan Pessen acting as casting director from 2001 to 2006.
+Pamela Rosenberg was co-opera Intendantin between 1991 and 2000, with Eytan Pessen acting as casting director from 2001 to 2006.
 Klaus Zehelein brought in directors Ruth Berghaus, Christof Nel, Hans Neuenfels, Peter Konwitschny and Jossi Wieler.
 He created the Junge Oper, dedicated to performing music theatre works for young audiences.
 Numerous CD and DVD productions document Zehelein's interest in modern works and new staging concepts.
 Under Zehelein's direction, the Stuttgart Opera was an ensemble-based opera company, with Catherine Naglestad, Tichina Vaughn, Eva-Maria Westbroek were members of his ensemble, and Jonas Kaufmann a frequent guest artist.
-Music directors were Gabriele Ferro and Lothar Zagrosek, Nicola Luisotti conducted frequently during Zehelein's era.
+GMDs of the company were Gabriele Ferro (1992–1997) and Lothar Zagrosek (1997–2006).
 Albrecht Puhlmann succeeded Zehelein as the company's Intendant.

 Present

 Manfred Honeck was Generalmusikdirektor (GMD) from 2007 to 2011.
 Jossi Wieler was Intendant (artistic director) of the company from 2011 until 2018, succeeding Albrecht Puhlmann.
-In April 2010, Wieler appointed Sylvain Cambreling as Generalmusikdirektor (GMD) of the company, effective with the 2012-2013 season.
+In April 2010, Wieler appointed Sylvain Cambreling as Generalmusikdirektor (GMD) of the company, effective with the 2012–2013 season.
 Wieler and Cambreling each stood down from their respective posts with the company in 2018.

 Since 2018, Viktor Schoner is Intendant of the company.
 Cornelius Meister became GMD of the company also in 2018.
 In October 2022, the company announced the extension of Meister's contract as GMD through 2026.
+In April 2024, Meister announced that he is to stand down as GMD in Stuttgart at the close of his current contract in 2026.
+In November 2024, the company announced the appointment of Nicholas Carter as its next GMD, effective with the 2026–2027 season.